Get help with Pension Wise

 - pensions for your, wife, husband, civil partner and other dependants when you die.

-Between October 2012 and April 2017, your employer must enrol you into their workplace pension if you are an eligible employee.
-This is called automatic enrolment.
-You will be eligible if you are:
+Your employer must enrol you into their workplace pension if you're an eligible employee -this is called automatic enrolment.
+You'll be eligible if you're:

 - not already in a workplace pension